eventnetusa/eventnet/src/_work/vlasic-pickles.md

   * Over 150,000 pickles sampled
   * Cross country sampling at large events, festivals and guerrilla stops
   * Distributed coupons and recipe cards with samples
+  * Featured in Today, EveryDay with Rachel Ray and Hungry Girl
 content_section:
   - text_block_markdown: >-
       A favorite of pickle lovers, Vlasic turned to EventNetUSA to introduce it's